Annapurna Sanctuary

 Note to take all the basic first aid requirements for emergencies, and hire a professional guide to make your trek easy and successful.
 To know more in a detailed way, you can check out our recently updated blog by pro experts entitled: ABC Trail Difficulty level with guided tips.

-How much does the Annapurna Base Camp Trek cost for 2026 and 2027?
+Annapurna Base Camp Trek Cost for 2026 and 2027

-Meanwhile, our ABC Trek costs start from USD 545 to USD 865 per head, which covers all the requirements of the trip, such as an experienced licensed guide, transportation accessibility to reach the starting point, required trekking permits, standard meals, and accommodations, whatever is required for the trek.
+Meanwhile, our ABC cost starts from USD 545 to USD 865 per head, which covers all the requirements of the trip, such as an experienced licensed guide, transportation accessibility to reach the starting point, required trekking permits, standard meals, and accommodations, whatever is required for the trek.
 Whereas the cost gets minimised, with the increasing number of hikers in your group, this pricing is crafted to ensure a cost-effective journey.
 Also, the itinerary supports the gradual ascent as well.
 However, if your estimated budget and time period don't match your preference and choice, then it can be customised, as per your essentials.

 Here is the costing crafted for the years 2026 and 2027, on a group basis:

-No. of Hikers Standard Price
+No. of Hikers Price/Person

-1-1 USD 865 per head
+1-1 USD 749

-2-3 USD 695 per head
+2-3 USD 649

-4-5 USD 635 per head
+4-5 USD 599

-6-8 USD 595 per head
+6-8 USD 579

-9-12 USD 545 per head
+9-12 USD 549

 Why Trek with Destination Himalaya Treks and Expedition?